Graph-Learning-Benchmarks/gli/CONTRIBUTING.md

 We predefine multiple task types.

 - `NodeClassification`
-	- Description: this task requires the model to perform classification on each node.
+	- Description: This task requires the model to perform classification on each node.
 	- The list of required keys in the task configuration file:
 		- `description`: task description.
 		- `type`: task type (in this case, `NodeClassification`)